airbnb/react-sketchapp/examples/colors/README.md

 npm run link-plugin
 ```

-Then, open Sketch and navigate to `Plugins → react-sketchapp: Basic Webpack Example → Run Plugin`
+Then, open Sketch and navigate to `Plugins → react-sketchapp: Generative Colors`

 ## The idea behind the example